 A Guide to Practical Baby Shower Gifts

-When my friends threw me a baby shower, I made it quite clear that my ideal gift would be an Amazon gift card.
+When my friends threw me a baby shower for Miles, I made it quite clear that my ideal gift would be an Amazon gift card.
 I had made a half-hearted attempt at a registry, but honestly I only put the things that I felt were essential for right after we brought the baby home.
 With gift cards, I could easily figure out what I needed and have it delivered to me at lightening speed.
-I didn’t want lots of toys (we live in a one bedroom condo in the city) or clothes, although I did appreciate the ones I got in varying sizes because I really hadn’t bought much for him yet.
+I knew I wanted practical baby shower gifts – not lots of toys (we live in a one bedroom condo in the city) or clothes, although I did appreciate the ones I got in varying sizes because I really hadn’t bought much for him yet.

 I know that my registry was disappointing to others, but I really didn’t want to be stuck with extraneous things and since babies are all so different, I really wanted to wait and see what he might need before asking someone to buy me a $60 swaddle that he may never use.